 Should I Agree to an Early Settlement With an Insurance Company After a Boston Bicycle Accident?

 You should never accept a settlement from an insurance company without at least consulting with an attorney.
 Insurance adjusters are not your friend, and insurance companies are only worried about their bottom line.
 Early settlement offers are typically predatory and far less than what accident victims deserve for their injuries.
 Insurance companies often make these offers when they know their policyholder is at fault for an accident.

 By dangling a little cash in front of a victim, they hope to avoid a large payout later.
 Once accident victims accept a settlement offer, they must also waive their right to seek more compensation in the future.
 This is especially problematic for those who do not yet know the full scope of their injuries when they accept a settlement.
-They could incur more loss and have no way to seek more compensation.
+They could incur more losses and have no way to seek more compensation.